Fort Lauderdale–Tampa Bay rivalry: MLS era

-New NASL and beyond
+New NASL

 In 2010 the rivalry rose from the ashes yet again into its most recent form, as FC Tampa Bay (licensing issues kept them from using the Rowdies name and logo until December 2011) and Miami FC (playing out of Fort Lauderdale) joined the North American Soccer League conference of the USSF Division 2 Professional League.
 One year later the new NASL became the USSF's sole sanctioned D2 League and Miami FC re-branded themselves as the Fort Lauderdale Strikers.
 In doing so they became the fourth club to bear that historic name.
 As of the 2016 NASL season the current versions of the Rowdies and Strikers have played twenty-eight times, including two friendlies and once in the second round of the U.S. Open Cup.
 In 2010 the term "Florida Derby" again resurfaced in the media as a reference to the regional rivalry.
 From 2010 until 2014 the winner of the season series also automatically laid claim to the Coastal Cup.
 The Rowdies won the first four, and the Strikers captured their first Coastal Cup in 2014.
 In 2015 and 2016 however, the Coastal Cup expanded to include two Florida-based NASL expansion teams, Jacksonville Armada FC and the new Miami FC.

 The Rowdies departed from the NASL in October 2016, and began play in the United Soccer League in 2017.
 That coupled with the filing of a lawsuit by Tampa Bay owner, Bill Edwards, in November 2016 to gain control of the Strikers because of unpaid debts, cast a huge shadow over the short-term future of the rivalry.
 Fort Lauderdale opted not to field a team in 2017, although the franchise still existed on paper.